-However, it didn’t do very well with ODT, ODP and other open document formats.
+However, it didn’t do very well with ODT, ODP, and other open document formats.

 Although there are minor differences, the usage remains relatively the same.
 You can easily clone any Microsoft Office/LibreOffice document using WPS Office.

 The only thing you might dislike are some of the default styling settings (some headers having a lot of space beneath them etc.), but these can be easily tweaked.

-By default, WPS saves files in .docx, .pptx and .xlsx file types.
+By default, WPS saves files in .docx, .pptx, and .xlsx file types.
 You can also save documents to the WPS Cloud and collaborate on them with others.
 Another nice addition is the possibility to download a great number of templates from here.

-Install WPS Office on Linux
+Installing WPS Office on Linux

-This makes installing WPS Office an easy process if you use Debian/Ubuntu or Fedora based distributions.
+This makes installing WPS Office easy if you use Debian/Ubuntu or Fedora-based distributions.